SPINTO (i.e. Simplified PINTO)

 5. Concluding remarks

-1.1 The main idea
+1. The PINTO idea

 At the first stage, a coarse grid is used; then interpolation in the resulting phi file produces a second phi file corresponding to a finer grid.